-Individualised instruction involves different tasks for each learner and support at the individual level.
-It is based on the idea that all learners have different needs, and that therefore an approach that is personally tailored — particularly in terms of the activities that students undertake and the pace at which they progress through the curriculum — will be more effective.
-Various models of individualised instruction have been tried over the years in education, particularly in subjects like mathematics where students can have individual sets of activities which they complete, often largely independently.
-More recently, digital technologies have been employed to facilitate individual activities and feedback.
+Individualised instruction provides different tasks for each learner and provides support at the individual level.
+It is based on the idea that all learners are different and therefore have different needs, so an individualised or personally tailored approach to instruction ought to be more effective, particularly in terms of the tasks and activities that students undertake and the pace at which they make progress through the curriculum.
+Examples of individualised education have been tried over the years in education, particularly in areas like mathematics where students can have individual sets of activities which they complete, often largely independently.

 While a general internet search revealed that governments and policy makers encourage this method of instruction, there remains weak empirical support for this teaching and learning intervention in Australia.

 Few studies have evaluated the effectiveness of individualised instruction, and many of these focus on how it is used by teachers.
 The studies highlight the difficulties faced by educators in implementing individualised instruction in their classrooms, as it significantly increases workload.
 For example, in a case study of a school incorporating individualised instruction into their curriculum (Mills, Monk, Keddie, Renshaw, Christie, Geelan & Gowlett, 2014), one teacher discussed how she created five separate lessons for each class.
 Despite the significant increase in workload, she did not feel students’ outcomes were improving and believed she was spending less time working with students and more time organising and managing class time.